wavefrontHQ/docs/pages/doc/metrics_security.md

 ### Example: Restrict Access to All Except Specific Metrics

-This example restricts access to all metrics except for two specific groups of metrics.
+This example restricts access to all metrics except for two specific groups of metrics that are additionally narrowed down by specifying tags.

 ![Screenshot of a policy rule restricting access to all metrics except for a specific group of metrics](images/metrics-security-policy-block-all.png)

 The image above shows how to restrict access for a specific user.
 The user cannot access any metrics except the ones specified in the first two rules.
 This Metrics Security Policy can also be applied to a user group.

 * Rule 3 (**Block all**) restricts access to all existing metrics for the user.

-  If only this rule is applied, when the user tries to create a query, autocomplete will not work.
-The user *CANNOT* see any metrics on the Metrics Browser page.

 * Rule 2 (**Allow by tag**) provides access to all metrics that start with the prefix `customer.` and `customerStatus=ACTIVE` tag.

-  When both rules are applied, the user *CAN* see only the metrics starting with the `customer.` prefix and explore and create charts with the tag `customerStatus=ACTIVE`.

-* Rule 1 (**Allow by tag for K8s integration**) provides access to all metrics with the `kubernetes.` prefix that are for the source `cluster=xxxxxxxx-prod-2`.
+* Rule 1 (**Allow by tag for K8s integration**) provides access to all metrics with the `kubernetes.` prefix for a specific cluster.

- When all rules are applied, the user *CAN* see all metrics starting with the `customer.` and `kubernetes.` prefixes in the Metrics Browser.
-Also, the user *CAN* explore and create charts with the `customer.*` metrics having the `customerStatus=ACTIVE` tag and the `kubernetes.` metrics with source `cluster=xxxxxxxx-prod-2`.
+ When you apply the above security policy, the user *CAN* see all metrics starting with the `customer.` and `kubernetes.` prefixes in the Metrics Browser.
+Also, the user *CAN* explore and create charts with the `customer.*` metrics having the `customerStatus=ACTIVE` tag and the `kubernetes.` metrics for the specific cluster.
+Autocomplete will work of these metrics.

-Including an existing point tag or a source as a key-value pair in Rule 1 and Rule 2 is mandatory.
-Otherwise, the **Block all** rule overrides the other rules and all metrics are restricted.
-That means that you *CAN* see the metrics (in our case these are the metrics starting with `customer.` and `kubernetes.` prefixes) listed on the Metrics Browser page but you *CANNOT* see the charts related to them and *CANNOT* create your own charts with these metrics.
-The metrics returned by the queries will be excluded by the **Block all** rule.

 ### Example: Strictly Limit Access on a Need-to-Know Basis